FusionDusbtepZ/interactive-tutorials/tutorials/learn-c.org/en/Pointers.md

 * Pointing to functions
 * Building special data structures (i.e. Tree, Tries, etc...)

-And many more.

 ### What is a pointer?

-A pointer is essentially a simple integer variable which holds a **memory address** that points to a value, instead of holding the actual value itself.
+A pointer is essentially a simple integer variable, which holds a **memory address** that points to a value.
+Instead of holding the actual value itself.

-The computer's memory is a sequential store of data, and a pointer points to a specific part of the memory.
+The computer's memory is a sequential store of data, and a pointer points to a specific part of that memory.
 Our program can use pointers in such a way that the pointers point to a large amount of memory - depending on how much we decide to read from that point on.

 ### Strings as pointers

-We've already discussed strings, but now we can dive in a bit deeper and understand what strings in C really are (which are called C-Strings to differentiate them from other strings when mixed with C++)
+We've already discussed strings, but now we can dive in a bit deeper and understand what strings in C really are (Calling C-Strings to differentiate from strings that are mixed with C++.)

 The following line: